Take a deep breath - breathing exercises and their benefits

 Breathing & body - a symbiosis

 First and foremost, breathing means supplying the body with oxygen.
 But there is an even deeper understanding of the relationship between breathing and physical health - breathing is closely linked to various physiological processes.
 For example, the way we breathe can reflect and influence our physical and emotional state.
-Perhaps you have noticed how your breathing changes during moments of stress?
-It usually becomes faster and shallower, which in the worst case can trigger a whole cycle of tension, fatigue and headaches .
+Perhaps you have already noticed how your breathing changes during moments of stress?
+It usually becomes faster and shallower, which in the worst case can cause a whole cycle of tension, fatigue and headaches. headaches can be triggered.

 Train the breath: Breathing exercises for abdominal breathing

-Do you want to make full use of your breathing capacity and train your lung volume with breathing exercises?
+You want to fully utilize your breathing capacity and train your lung volume with breathing exercises. lung volume with breathing exercises?
 Then you should focus on abdominal breathing.
 It offers you the opportunity to breathe more deeply and use the volume of your lungs efficiently.
 In addition, slower, more intensive breathing can have a positive effect on your heart rate.
 The supply of oxygen to the body is optimized, the metabolism is stimulated and the autonomic nervous system is calmed.
-Abdominal or diaphragmatic breathing is a breathing technique that strengthens your natural ability to breathe.
+The abdominal or diaphragmatic breathing is a breathing technique that strengthens your natural ability to breathe.

 Diaphragmatic breathing exercises for respiratory muscles & lung volume:

 If you want to get more involved with your breathing, you should regularly take time to consciously practise it.
 Get to grips with the movements, the effects and the feeling of your breath.
-There are a few exercises to deepen and consciously feel the breathing technique :
+There are a few exercises to breathing technique and to consciously feel it:

 Abdominal breathing can offer you a number of benefits, such as stress reduction and better breathing power.
 It also has a positive effect on stomach problems and high blood pressure.